angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 activate Chromatic Sphere without your opponent having priority to cast their removal.

+### {{Daze}}

+If you have a land drop available.
+You can use Daze to generate additional mana by playing a *dead* card like Dark Ritual in order to return an Island to enable generation of two blue mana.

 ### {{Lake of the Dead}}

 Lake of the Dead does not enter the battlefield until after a swamp is sacrificed.
 Therefore, it is not possible to do any tricks like activating it in response to that trigger.
 You really do need 2 swamps in play in order to activate this card, and those swamps will be sacrificed by playing and activating it.
 Lake of the Dead's activation is a mana ability and does not go on the stack either.

 ### {{Lion's Eye Diamond}}